Thomas Fitzpatrick (pilot): Flights

 While intoxicated, Fitzpatrick, a resident of Emerson, New Jersey, stole a single-engine plane from the Teterboro School of Aeronautics at Teterboro Airport in New Jersey at approximately 3 a.m. on September 30, 1956.
 He flew without lights or radio before landing on St. Nicholas Avenue near 191st Street, in front of a New York City bar where he had earlier been drinking, after having made an intoxicated barroom bet that he could travel from New Jersey to New York City in 15 minutes.
 It was reported that Fitzpatrick's goal may have been to land on the field of George Washington High School, but the lack of lighting there forced a change in landing.

 The New York Times called the flight a "feat of aeronautics" and a "fine landing".
 For his illegal flight, he was fined $100 after the plane's owner refused to press charges.

-On October 4, 1958, just before 1 a.m., Fitzpatrick, again intoxicated, stole another plane from the same airfield, and landed on Amsterdam and 187th street in front of a Yeshiva University building, after another bar patron disbelieved his first feat.
+On October 4, 1958, just before 1 a.m., Fitzpatrick, again intoxicated, stole another plane from the same airfield, and landed on Amsterdam Avenue and 187th Street in front of a Yeshiva University building, after another bar patron disbelieved his first feat.
 For his second stolen flight, Judge John A. Mullen sentenced him to six months in prison, stating, "Had you been properly jolted then, it's possible this would not have occurred a second time."
 Fitzpatrick said "it's the lousy drink" that caused him to attempt the stunt.